MicrosoftDocs/azure-devops-docs/docs/ecosystem/sharepoint/deprecation/upgrade-from-sharepoint2013-to-sharepoint-2106.md

 If you are upgrading from TFS 2017, or prior version, to TFS 2018, please see [Disable SharePoint integration after TFS 2018 upgrade](./disable-tfs-sharepoint-integration-after-tfs-2018-upgrade.md)

-**Please refer to the SharePoint topic: [Upgrade to SharePoint Server 2016](https://technet.microsoft.com/marketplace/install-vsts-extensionslibrary/cc303420%28v=office.16%29.aspx), for full instructions on upgrading your SharePoint server.** The instructions below provide additional guidance to ensure the TFS SharePoint sites are functional after upgrading to SharePoint 2016.
+**Please refer to the SharePoint topic: [Upgrade to SharePoint Server 2016](https://technet.microsoft.com/en-us/library/cc303420%28v=office.16%29.aspx), for full instructions on upgrading your SharePoint server.** The instructions below provide additional guidance to ensure the TFS SharePoint sites are functional after upgrading to SharePoint 2016.

 ## Overview of problem

 To configure TFS 2017 with SharePoint integration, you must have installed the TFS Extension for SharePoint on the SharePoint 2013 server.
 You may or may not have had Excel Services configured.
 Excel Services enabled Excel Charts to be displayed on a SharePoint site.
 On your SharePoint 2013 server, you may have several TFS SharePoint sites which use web parts, display Excel charts, and refer to TFS site templates.

 ![TFS/SharePoint Integration - Upgrading to SharePoint 2016 - TFS 2017 configured to integration with SharePoint 2013](./_img/sharepoint-2016-upgrade-before-upgrade-diagram.png)

-In this configuration, with Excel Services configured, your TFS sites on SharePoint 2013 would look something like this:
+In this configuration, with Excel Services configured, your TFS sites on SharePoint 2013 would look similar to the following image.

 ![TFS/SharePoint Integration - Upgrading to SharePoint 2016 - TFS SharePoint 2013 Site - Before Upgrade](./_img/sharepoint-2016-upgrade-before-upgrade-site-example.png)

 To upgrade to SharePoint 2016, you must first set up a SharePoint 2016 Server.
-[Excel Services was deprecated in SharePoint 2016](https://technet.microsoft.com/marketplace/install-vsts-extensionslibrary/mt346112(%28v=office.16%29.aspx) and replaced with Office Online Server.
+[Excel Services was deprecated in SharePoint 2016](https://technet.microsoft.com/en-us/library/mt346112%28v=office.16%29.aspx) and replaced with Office Online Server.
 If you had Excel Services configured in SharePoint 2013, then you will need to [configure Office Online Server](https://technet.microsoft.com/library/ff431687%28v=office.16%29.aspx) to ensure Excel Charts continue to display on the TFS SharePoint sites.
-See “References for configuring Office Online Server for SharePoint 2016” at the bottom of this topic for more information.
+See [References for configuring Office Online Server for SharePoint 2016](#references) later in this topic for more information.

-The first step is to set up a SharePoint 2016 server
+The first step is to set up a SharePoint 2016 server.

 ![TFS/SharePoint Integration - Upgrading to SharePoint 2016 - Setup SharePoint 2016 Server](./_img/sharepoint-2016-upgrade-setup-sharepoint-2016-diagram.png)

-The next step is to export the SharePoint content database from SharePoint 2013
+The next step is to export the SharePoint content database from SharePoint 2013.

 ![TFS/SharePoint Integration - Upgrading to SharePoint 2016 - Export SharePoint 2013 Content database](./_img/sharepoint-2016-upgrade-export-2013-content-database.png)

-The next step would normally be to import the SharePoint content database into SharePoint 2016
+The next step would normally be to import the SharePoint content database into SharePoint 2016.

 ![TFS/SharePoint Integration - Upgrading to SharePoint 2016 - Import Errors](./_img/sharepoint-2016-upgrade-import-errors.png)

-The import validation step fails, because it the TFS SharePoint sites are referencing TFS artifacts that don’t exist on the SharePoint 2016 server, such as site templates, web parts, and features.
+The import validation step fails, because the TFS SharePoint sites are referencing TFS artifacts that don't exist on the SharePoint 2016 server, such as site templates, web parts, and features.

 The types of errors displayed on import are: